AlinaKats/rsschool-cv-old/cv.md

 ------------
 I graduated from a medical university and worked as a doctor for about 2 years.
 But my life changed, I married and moved to another country.
 My education now is not recognized in the county I live.
 And my lifestyle gives me a chance to change my knowledge.
-I want to change my profession and become a valuable specialist Junior Software Engineer.
+I want to change my profession and become a valuable specialist Junior Front-end web-developer.
 I have a very stubborn character and I will achieve my goal.

 Programming Languages
 ------------------------